 Although mammograms are usually the best way of detecting any early changes within the breast, sometimes other imaging techniques are used as well.
 This could include:

 - an MRI (magnetic resonance imaging) scan: this uses magnetism and radio waves to produce a series of images of the inside of the breast.
 An MRI doesn’t expose the body to x-ray radiation

 - contrast enhanced spectral mammography (CESM): this uses a special dye to ‘highlight’ areas within the breast in more detail than a standard mammogram

 Depending on your test results and symptoms, other types of scans may be recommended.

 You may hear about different techniques used to take pictures of the breasts.
 This might include systems using thermal imaging (thermography) or radio waves.
 These are not routinely used in breast imaging either through screening or to diagnose breast conditions as neither are more reliable than a mammogram.

 Vacuum assisted biopsy

 If a previous biopsy has not given a definite result and more breast tissue is needed to make a diagnosis, or if the area of concern is difficult to target, you may be offered a vacuum assisted biopsy.
 This procedure takes a little longer than a core biopsy and is done using a mammogram or ultrasound for guidance.

-After an injection of local anaesthetic, a small cut is made in the skin, through which a hollow probe connected to a vacuum device is placed.
+After an injection of local anaesthetic, a small cut is made in the skin.
+A hollow probe connected to a vacuum device is placed through this.
 Using a mammogram or ultrasound as a guide, breast tissue is sucked through the probe by the vacuum into a collecting chamber.
 This means that several samples of tissue can be collected without removing the probe.

 Sometimes this procedure is used as an alternative to surgery to remove a whole area of breast tissue (called a vacuum assisted excision biopsy).